Palmer Memorial Episcopal Church, Houston, Texas

 Jesus, Savior, may I know your love and make it known.
 Amen.

-My Daddy’s mother died when he was 16 years old, so I never knew her.
+My daddy’s mother died when he was days shy of his 15th birthday, so I never knew her.
 But I did know, at least a little, my other grandmother.
 I have memories of riding in the car with my parents to visit her in a nursing home.
 But mostly I remember things from when she died, when I was seven years old.
 I remember vividly details from the funeral home — the metal casket, the smell of the flowers, even the chill in the room.
 But I wasn’t afraid.

 I grew up in a time, a culture, and a Christian tradition in which my family would attend the funeral of church members just because they were church members.
 It didn’t mean we were necessarily close to the person who had died.
 We were part of the same church family, so that’s why we were there.
 But my grandmother’s death was different.
 It was the first time death came close enough to feel that the world had changed, that my world had changed, and to wonder what had happened and what was happening.

 Two months before my grandmother died, in another part of the world, the philosopher Ernst Bloch died in Tübingen, Germany.
 He lived in the same neighborhood as the theologian Jürgen Moltmann, who walked over to visit Bloch’s wife as soon as he heard about his friend’s death.
 Carola Bloch came toward Moltmann and simply asked him, “Where is he now?”
 And she asked that question, a heart-wrenching question from any human being who’s ever felt left behind, while her husband’s body was still lying there.

 Where are they now?
 Where are the dead?